Bond Yield Calculator

 The core principle most investors don't fully internalise: when market interest rates rise, existing bond prices fall, because the existing bond's fixed coupon becomes less attractive relative to new bonds offering higher rates.
 A 100 bond paying 3% when new bonds pay 5% won't sell for 100 — it'll trade at a discount that pushes its effective yield (to the new buyer) toward 5%.
 This mechanism is what made 2022-2023 so painful for bond investors: rapid rate rises caused sharp price drops on existing bonds.
 Understanding this before buying bonds prevents the 2022 mistake of assuming bonds were safe because they usually are.

-Government bonds (gilts) are the low-risk benchmark for investors.
-Their yields set the floor against which every other investment is compared.
-Typical gilt yields by maturity (early 2025):
+Government bonds are the low-risk benchmark for investors: their yields set the floor against which every other investment is compared.
+In a normal market, longer maturities carry higher yields, so a 2-year bond yields less than a 10-year, which yields less than a 30-year.

 Any investment should offer yield above these figures to compensate for its additional risk.
-A corporate bond at 5% when the comparable-maturity gilt yields 4.5% provides only 0.5% risk premium — not much if the company could default.
-An equity returning 8% when gilts yield 4.5% has a 3.5% risk premium — more meaningful.
-Gilt yields define the hurdle rate for other investments, and they move with the central bank policy decisions.
+A corporate bond at 5% when the comparable-maturity government bond yields 4.5% provides only 0.5% risk premium — not much if the company could default.
+An equity returning 8% when government bonds yield 4.5% has a 3.5% risk premium — more meaningful.
+Government bond yields define the hurdle rate for other investments, and they move with the central bank policy decisions.

 The yield curve's information content